MaestroError/html-strings-affixer/README.md

 - Next Release (Don't forget to add in release: hsa, hsa.exe, hsawin.zip and hsaInstaller.msi) +
 -------
 - Use error handling instead some of default configs, when one is not specified (From CLI or Config file)
-    - Folder | File
+    - Folder | File (not use default folder and check it before running commands)
     - allowed
     - prefix (for replace command)
     - suffix (for replace command)
 - Fix error while using HSA out of git repo
 - Add success message function in reporter
 - Make warnings table in reporter
-- Make TrimSpaces controllable as configuration from JSON and CLI
+- Make TrimSpaces controllable as configuration from JSON
 - Add --expand option for detailed info in check command
 - Add --report option for detailed report (JSON) in check command
+- Test for latest changes
 - Next Release
 -------
 - Next Release